thanders/COMP47350_happiness/README.md

 - Trust (Government Corruption) - the extent to which this feature contributes to evaluating the happiness in each country

-- Infant nutrition feeding - this feature could contributes the happiness of whole family as it is very helpful for Mental Health of Mothers and babies

 - Births dying rate - this feature could be an effidence for families who feel unhappy at least 2 years or more long duration.

 ## Source of files: